gromnitsky/angular2-treeview/README.md

 A live example:
 [test/example1.html](http://gromnitsky.users.sourceforge.net/js/examples/angular2-treeview/example1.html)
-(SourceForge is ridiculously slow, it can take 2 minutes to load all Angular2 deps.)
+(SourceForge can be ridiculously slow & it can take 2 minutes to load all Angular2 deps.)

 ## Styling